Focal-JMLab

 Focal-JMlab is a French company that has been designing and selling high fidelity audio systems since 1979.
 Based in Saint-Étienne, the company manufactures loudspeakers for the home, speaker drivers for automobiles, headphones, professional studio monitors, as well as outdoor speakers and systems dedicated to yachts.

-The Grande Utopia is the brand's emblematic loudspeaker, which earned the company its worldwide reputation.
-It is considered one of the best high-fidelity loudspeakers in the world.
+The brand’s Grande Utopia loudspeaker model is considered one of the high-fidelity loudspeakers in the world.

 Focal's industrial strategy concentrates on having full control over the entire production process, from the design and manufacturing of the speaker drivers to the assembly of the final product.
 Its products are entirely designed and developed in France, and the majority of the production is carried out at the workshops in Saint-Étienne (France).
 Focal has been a member of the Comité Colbert since 2024.

 Focal-JMlab generates a €156 million annual turnover and employs around 300 people at its facility in Saint-Étienne, which groups the production, R&D and management departments at the same site.
 Its export share is 70%.